-The oldest public Japanese Tea Garden in the United States is located in San Francisco, California.
-It was originally in an exhibit within the 1894 Midwinter International Exposition.
+It is actually the oldest public Japanese Tea Garden in the United States, and was originally in an exhibit within the 1894 Midwinter International Exposition.

-The address is 75 Hagiwara Tea Garden Drive, San Francisco, CA 94118.
-It will take you about one to two hours to walk through the whole area.
+You can find them at 75 Hagiwara Tea Garden Drive, San Francisco, CA 94118.
+I would recommend setting aside about one to two hours to walk through the whole area.
 You can either get tickets there in person, or ahead of time online.

 https://www.japaneseteagardensf.com/

-After the exposition left, the creator, landscape architect Makoto Hagiwara maintained the garden and became a caretaker of the property.
+After the exposition left the garden, landscape architect Makoto Hagiwara maintained the area, and then became a caretaker of the property.
 He was known to have put all of his income and creativity into it, and expanded the gardens to about five acres where he dwelled until 1942 when he and his family were forced into internment camps.
 At this time, about 120,000 Japanese Americans were forcibly put into camps.

 After World War 2, the Hagiwara family was not allowed to move back to their home, and over the years, many Hagiwara family treasures have been removed and new additions took their place.
 I think it is important to know the history of a place when you visit, and respect the lives that created it.